 Intelligent Network Addressing(Camel Subscription Information):

 CSI or Camel subscription Information belongs to the subscriber data stored in HLR.
-If a subscriber has CSI, then only the camel protocol events can be triggered from the roaming network. if no CSI subscription, subscriber has no camel support, even network is an intelligent network.
+If a subscriber has CSI, then only the camel protocol events can be triggered from the roaming network. if no CSI subscription, the subscriber has no camel support, even the network is an intelligent network.

 For a Gsm mobile subscriber, the gsmSCF is Camel Gateway works as SCP.
 It terminates camel protocol messages over the SS7 network and on the other side connects to the mobile operator’s changing/billing system.
 During the call, the roaming network sends protocol messages to Camel Gateway for online charging.